 - The Debtors Ledger - The Creditors Ledger

 We also learned that all individual debtor T-accounts go in the debtors ledger and all individual creditor T-accounts go in the creditors ledger.

-There is a control account for debtors and another for creditors:
+There is one control account for debtors and another for creditors:

-The reason they are called control accounts is because one uses them to ensure there are no errors or mistakes in our records relating to debtors and creditors.
+The reason these accounts are called control accounts is because one uses them to ensure there are no errors or mistakes in our records relating to debtors and creditors.
 Thus one gets more control.
 I will show you exactly how this is done shortly.

 Also, the "bank" figure of $7,400 in the debtors control account would come from the total of the "debtors" column in the cash receipts journal:

 Similarly, the "total purchases" figure of $3,900 in the creditors control account could be traced back to the purchases journal (which shows purchases on credit).